himoto/hillfit/README.rst

 - *log_x* ``bool``: specifies whether the x-axis of the regression plot will be converted into a logarithmic scale.
 - *generate_figure* & *view_figure* ``bool``: specifies whether the regression plot will be generated and printed in the Python environment, respectively.
 - *print_r_sqr* ``bool``: specifies whether the coefficient of determination (R\ :sup:`2`\) regression plot will be printed in the Python environment.
+- *export_name* & *export_directory* ``str``: optionally specifies the folder and the directory to where the contents folder will be exported, where `None` design a unique folder name for the information in the current working directory.
+- *figure* ``bool``: specifies whether a figure will be exported with the fitted content.

 -----------------------------
 Accessible content